Culy-Dev/TalentLMS_HS_Integration/README.md

 # TLMS_HS_Integration Overview

-The TLMS_HS_Integration contains a list of modules that work together to bring in data from Talent LMS into a SQLite database and then in turn released into Hubspot based on my client's needs.
+The folder TLMS_HS_Integration contains a list of modules that work together to bring in data from Talent LMS into a SQLite database and then in turn released into Hubspot.

 A crontab is set up to run the program every hour everyday.
 Student and Class data is grabbed from TalentLMS.
 Then, depending on certain criteria, the information is transformed to the appropriate structure in order to be migrated over to Hubspot.